philippemerle/tosca-implementation-landscape/README.md

 ## Contributions

-Any contribution (e.g., adding a new TOSCA implementation, correcting any misinformation or adding new criteria) is welcome.
-Please, [create a new issue](https://github.com/philippemerle/tosca-implementation-landscape/issues/new) or pull request.
+Any contribution such as adding a new TOSCA implementation, correcting any misinformation or adding new criteria is welcome.
+Please [create a new issue](https://github.com/philippemerle/tosca-implementation-landscape/issues/new) or pull request.